Sightline Payments Review

 Similar payment processing solutions

 PayNearMe is the closest head-to-head competitor and the most common operator-side parallel quote.
 Both are US-only iGaming-native specialists.
-PayNearMe owns the 31,000-location retail cash deposit moat and the modern wallet stack (Apple Pay, Google Pay, PayPal, Venmo, Cash App Pay) for online sportsbook deposits; Sightline owns the FDIC-insured wallet primitive and the integrations with every major casino management system for cashless casino floors.
-Large US operators routinely use both in parallel — they solve different problems.
-Everi's CashClub Wallet is the head-to-head competitor on the land-based cashless casino side specifically.
-Marker Trax and Passport Technology also compete in the land-based segment.
-EDGE Boost and StreamPay are smaller US iGaming players.
-For an operator running a broader payment stack, Nuvei is the global card-processing alternative that also holds US state gambling licenses but lacks Sightline's cashless casino CMS depth.
-Worldpay handles enterprise card acquiring in the US with broader rate transparency but does not solve the FDIC-wallet problem.
+PayNearMe owns the 62,000-location retail cash deposit moat and the modern wallet stack (Apple Pay, Google Pay, PayPal, Venmo, Cash App Pay) for online sportsbook deposits, while Sightline owns the FDIC-insured wallet primitive and the integrations with every major casino management system for cashless casino floors.
+Large US operators routinely use both in parallel, because they solve different problems.
+Everi's CashClub Wallet is the head-to-head competitor on the land-based cashless casino side specifically, with Marker Trax and Passport Technology also competing in the land-based segment, and EDGE Boost and StreamPay as smaller US iGaming players.
+For an operator running a broader payment stack, Nuvei is the global card-processing alternative that also holds US state gambling licenses but lacks Sightline's cashless casino CMS depth, and Worldpay handles enterprise card acquiring in the US with broader rate transparency but does not solve the FDIC-wallet problem.
 For crypto pairing, CoinsPaid or BitPay fill the gap Sightline leaves on Bitcoin and stablecoin deposits.
 AstroPay and PayRetailers are LATAM specialists with no overlap.
-Solidgate publishes 0.3-0.8% plus acquiring with a transparent rate card — useful for procurement leverage but not a like-for-like substitute on the US cashless wallet problem.

 When to Choose an Alternative

 Choose PayNearMe if cash retail deposits, push-to-debit withdrawals or the modern US wallet stack (PayPal, Venmo, Cash App Pay) matter more than FDIC-insured wallet primitives.
-Nine of the ten largest US gaming operators use PayNearMe.
-31,000+ retail locations is a moat Sightline cannot match.
+Nine of the ten largest US gaming operators use PayNearMe, and 62,000+ retail locations is a moat Sightline cannot match.
 Pair with Sightline for the cashless casino floor integration if you also run land-based properties.

 Choose Nuvei if international card volume or AI routing matters as much as US gaming.
-50+ acquiring markets, 720+ methods, US state gambling licenses, DraftKings and FanDuel on the integration side.
-No FDIC wallet primitive, no cashless casino CMS depth — pair with Sightline if you need both global card processing and US cashless casino.
+50+ acquiring markets, 720+ methods, US state gambling licenses, and DraftKings and FanDuel on the integration side.
+No FDIC wallet primitive and no cashless casino CMS depth, so pair with Sightline if you need both global card processing and US cashless casino.

 Choose Worldpay if enterprise US card acquiring is the priority and the FDIC wallet primitive does not matter.
-4.3/5 Trustpilot from ~10,000 reviews.
-Owned by Global Payments.
-Stronger rate transparency on cards than Sightline offers but no wallet product.
+4.3/5 Trustpilot from ~10,000 reviews, owned by Global Payments, with stronger rate transparency on cards than Sightline offers but no wallet product.

 Pair with CoinsPaid to fill the crypto gap Sightline leaves.
-Sightline handles FDIC fiat wallet and cashless casino; CoinsPaid handles BTC, USDT, ETH on the crypto side.
-Common architecture for US iGaming operators with crypto-aware player segments.
+Sightline handles the FDIC fiat wallet and cashless casino, and CoinsPaid handles BTC, USDT and ETH on the crypto side, a common architecture for US iGaming operators with crypto-aware player segments.

 PayNearMe